-“What is strategic remuneration, and what does it have to do with selling a business?”
 Few organisations apply anywhere near as much scrutiny to remuneration programmes as they do to even relatively minor capital expenditure proposals.
-In this episode we’ll drill into the importance of strategic remuneration.
-We give our listeners real examples on when this strategy could be beneficial in a business sale context.
+In this episode, we drill into the importance of strategic remuneration.
+We give our listeners real examples of when this strategy could be beneficial in a business sale context.

 - Why are we talking about this?